18/10/2024

 Causes and Risk Factors:

-The primary cause of menopause is the natural decline in reproductive hormones, particularly estrogen and progesterone.
+The primary cause is the natural decline in reproductive hormones, particularly estrogen and progesterone.
 Factors that may contribute to early menopause include certain surgeries, such as hysterectomy or removal of the ovaries, and medical treatments like chemotherapy or radiation therapy.
 Smoking, a family history of early menopause, and certain health conditions can also increase the risk.

 Impact on Physical and Mental Health:

 Menopause can significantly impact both physical and mental health.
 Physically, women may experience changes in their menstrual cycle, vaginal dryness, weight gain, and decreased bone density.
-Hormonal changes during menopause can also affect mood, leading to irritability, anxiety, and depression.
+Hormonal changes can also affect mood, leading to irritability, anxiety, and depression.
 It’s important for women to prioritise self-care during this phase and seek appropriate medical guidance to manage their symptoms effectively.

 Post-menopausal women display increased concentrations of total and LDL cholesterol, apolipoproteins, and triglycerides1,2.
 These molecules have long been associated with cardiovascular health, therefore, a relationship between menopause and cardiovascular disease is intuitive.
 Oestrogen plays a role in the regulation of cholesterol levels and therefore helps to control the formation of plaques in the arterial wall which can cause heart disease.
 Furthermore, as age increases, blood pressure increases – a common risk factor for heart attacks and strokes4.